clearhaus/gateway-api-docs/source/index.html.md

 ```

 <p class="alert alert-info">
-<b>Notice:</b> If the signature header is included, it should hold a correct
+<b>Notice:</b> If the signature header is included, it must hold a correct
 signature, otherwise the transaction will fail.
 </p>